Palm Oil Processing

 University Roadshow 2019—2022

-All events in 2021 are online synchronous sessions.
-Updates are also available on social media and by email to members. (rev 20 Oct 2021)
+Most events are online synchronous sessions.
+Updates are also available on social media and by email to members. (rev 08 February 2022)

 Many Malaysians already use palm oil for cooking because it is the cheapest cooking oil in the market.
 Some believe what is imported and more expensive is better, and believe foreign media streamed on smart phones.
 What they do not realise is how healthy it is as well as value for money.